Silver Car Crash (Double Disaster): History

 The art masterpiece was held by a European collector for 20 years.
-In November 2013, five bidders fought for the serigraph in an auction of contemporary art works organized by Sotheby's, bringing the price to $105 million.
-The name of the winner was never disclosed to the public.
+In November 2013, five bidders fought for the serigraph in an auction of contemporary art works organized by Sotheby's, bringing the final price to $105 million, not only surpassing its estimate of $60–80 million but also breaking the previous auction record for a Warhol serigraph, Eight Elvises, that last sold at auction for $100 million.
+The name of the winning bidder was never publicly disclosed.

-The final price was above the expectations of the organizers, because the serigraph was estimated at $60–80 million.
-The price broke the previous record paid for a Warhol serigraph, $100 million paid for Eight Elvises.